 The High Option Section 5 is divided into subsections.
 Please read Important things you should keep in mind at the beginning of the subsections.
-Also read the general exclusions in Section 6, they apply to the benefits in the following subsections.
-To obtain claims filing advice, or more information about High Option benefits, contact us at 1-877-835-9861 (TTY 301-360-8111) or on our Web site at www.uhcfeds.com.
+Also read the general exclusions in Section 6; they apply to the benefits in Section 5.
+To obtain claims filing advice, or more information about High Option benefits, contact us at 1-877-835-9861 (TTY:301-360-8111) or on our Website at www.uhcfeds.com.

-High Option Benefits You pay Medical services provided by physicians: Routine preventive care Nothing Diagnostic and treatment services provided in the office Office visit copay: \$25 primary care physician ages 18 and older; \$0 through age 17; \$40 specialist Services provided by a hospital: • Inpatient \$150 per day up to 3 days per admission Outpatient Non-Surgical \$50 per visit Outpatient Surgical \$200 per visit at hospital; \$100 per visit to approved outpatient surgical facility Emergency benefits: In-area or out-of-area \$75 per urgent care center visit; \$125 per emergency room visit Mental health and substance abuse treatment: Regular cost-sharing Prescription drugs: Prescription drugs and Specialty Pharmaceuticals per 30 day supply Tier 1 - \$7, Tier 2 - \$30, Tier 3 - \$60, Tier 4 - \$100 Dental care: Discount plan Vision care: \$40 copayment for an annual eye refraction exam Special features: Transplant Centers of Excellence, Healthly Pregnancy Program, Health and Wellness Educational Information
+High Option Benefits You pay Medical services provided by physicians: Routine preventive care Nothing Diagnostic and treatment services provided in the office Office visit copay: \$25 primary care physician ages 18 and older; \$0 through age 17; \$40 specialist Services provided by a hospital: • Inpatient \$150 per day up to 3 days per admission Outpatient Non-Surgical \$50 per visit Outpatient Surgical \$200 per visit at hospital; \$100 per visit to approved outpatient surgical facility Emergency benefits: • In-area or out-of-area \$75 per urgent care center visit; \$125 per emergency room visit Mental health and substance abuse treatment: Regular cost-sharing Prescription drugs: Copayments for prescription drugs and Specialty Pharmaceuticals per 30- day supply Copayments for maintenance medications purchased from mail order or pharmacy for up to a 90-day supply Tier 1 - \$7, Tier 2 - \$35, Tier 3 - \$65, Tier 4 - \$100 Tier 1 - \$17.50, Tier 2 - \$87.50, Tier 3-\$162.50, Tier 4 - \$250 Dental care: Discount plan Vision care: \$40 copayment for an annual eye refraction exam Special features: See Section 5(h) for discounts and special programs